 MANAGING WASTE, SAVING MONEY

 Established in 1990 by the Iowa State Legislature to divert waste materials from the state’s sanitary landfills, the Iowa Waste Exchange has a proved record of success.
 Since its inception, the IWE has matched almost 5,000 byproducts and other waste materials.
-The IWE’s success in matching materials has resulting in the diversion of more than 720,000 tons of waste form Iowa landfills with associated savings to businesses of just under $20 million in avoided disposal costs.
+The IWE’s success in matching materials has resulted in the diversion of more than 720,000 tons of waste from Iowa landfills with associated savings to businesses of just under $20 million in avoided disposal costs.
 Participating businesses also realize savings from avoided purchases, reductions in transportation costs and freed storage space.

 IOWA WASTE EXCHANGE SERVICES FOR IOWA BUSINESS AND INDUSTRY